Death Has a Bad Reputation

 Death Has a Bad Reputation is a 1990 British made-for-television action thriller film based on a story by Frederick Forsyth starring Tony Lo Bianco, Pamela Villoresi and Elizabeth Hurley.
-It was originally broadcast 24 November 1990 in the UK on ITV as part of Frederick Forsyth Presents series of six thriller films based on stories by Forsyth.
+It was originally broadcast 24 November 1990 in the UK on ITV as part of Frederick Forsyth Presents, a series of six thriller films based on stories by Forsyth.

 Synopsis

 A British agent chases after notorious international terrorist Ilich Ramírez Sánchez, known as "Carlos the Jackal", when he resurfaces in Europe.
 Intelligence networks worldwide are involved when Donatini, a United States Department of State employee, is assassinated.